 Notice: You are browsing the documentation for PrestaShop 8, which is currently in development.You might want to read the documentation for the current version, PrestaShop 1.7.

 In Back-Office, migrated pages are powered by Symfony.
 The powerful Symfony Event Dispatcher has been chosen to replace, in the long term, hooks.
-However, in order to preserve backward compatibility, both systems coexist in 1.7.
+However, in order to preserve backward compatibility, both systems coexist.

 It is important that modules which subscribe to a hook are correctly notified no matter where the hook is dispatched from, be it in legacy code or modern code.